crashiam/engsel/README.md

 - `Utf8Error`: UTF-8 encoding error
 - `ParseError`: General parsing error

-## Performance Considerations

-- The library uses `quick-xml` for fast XML parsing
-- ZIP archive handling is optimized for large files
-- Shared strings are parsed once and reused for better performance
-- Cell values are parsed lazily when needed

 ## Limitations

-- Currently only supports reading XLSX files (no writing support)
+- Currently only supports reading `xlsx` files (no writing support)
-- Some advanced Excel features may not be supported
+- Some advanced `xlsx` features may not be supported
 - Formula evaluation is not implemented
-- Macro-enabled files (.xlsm) are not supported
+- Macro-enabled files `xlsm` are not supported

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-### Development Setup

-1. Clone the repository
-2. Install dependencies with `cargo build`
-3. Run tests with `cargo test`
-4. Format code with `cargo fmt`
-5. Check clippy warnings with `cargo clippy`

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Credits

-- Built with Rust 🦀
-- Uses `zip` crate for ZIP archive handling
-- Uses `quick-xml` crate for XML parsing
-- Uses `serde` and `serde_json` for JSON serialization
-- Uses `chrono` for date/time handling

-## Changelog

-### 0.1.0 (Initial Release)
-- Basic XLSX file parsing
-- Support for multiple sheets
-- Cell value parsing (String, Number, Boolean, Date, Empty)
-- Basic styling support
-- JSON export functionality
-- Workbook structured data model

-## Roadmap

-- [ ] Support for writing XLSX files
-- [ ] Formula evaluation
-- [ ] Enhanced styling support
-- [ ] Chart parsing
-- [ ] Macro support (.xlsm files)
-- [ ] Performance optimizations
-- [ ] Documentation improvements

-## Getting Help

-If you have any questions, issues, or feature requests, please create an issue on the GitHub repository.